 The music is blaring, the free booze is flowing, and you’ve reached the end of a long and grueling year of work.
 It’s the office Christmas party – and while for some people, that means little more than a couple of sherries and then home for a nap, it’s also a time when sexual tensions between coworkers can reach their peak.

 According to a UK survey of 2,000 adults, 39% of people have hooked up with a colleague at their work Christmas bash.
 Whether or not this statistic holds true in your workplace, there may be a few sheepish expressions the morning after.

 Unfortunately, Christmas party sex often means drunken sex, and that in turn can mean unsafe sex.
 Given the risk of unwanted pregnancies and STIs – not to mention cases of sexual harassment and assault – how can people ensure that regrets are kept to a minimum?
 And should employers be doing more to safeguard their employees’ sexual health?

-This article appears on Patient_UK as part of a Christmas sexual health campaign
+Read the rest of this article at Patient as part of its Christmas sexual health campaign